aws/aws-app-mesh-examples/walkthroughs/howto-k8s-mtls-sds-based/README.md

     export ENVOY_IMAGE=...

-    **Note:** 1.15.1.0 is the minimum envoy version required for mTLS support using SDS.
+    **Note:** By default, the appmesh-controller v1.4.0 comes with envoy version 1.17.2.0.
+However, this walkthrough is designed to work with envoy version >= 1.15.1.0 & <= 1.16.3.0 and so we recommend you to pick an envoy version in this range.

 ## Step 2: SPIRE Installation